-To be recommended for teacher certification, a student must have maintained the standards above, must have completed the degree requirements as listed on the counseling sheet, must have completed directed teaching with a minimum grade of C, and must be recommended by his or her college supervisor.
+To be recommended to the State of Michigan for teacher certification, a student must have maintained the standards above, must have completed the degree requirements as listed on the counseling sheet, must have completed directed teaching with a minimum grade of 2.0, must be recommended by his or her college supervisor, and must have a cumulative grade point average of 2.5.

-Transfer students, those entering teacher education tardily, and post-baccalaureate degree students must be admitted to the program if they seek teacher certification.
+Transfer students, those entering teacher education tardily, and post-baccalaureate students must be admitted to the program if they seek teacher certification.
+They, too, must secure the appropriate forms from the Department of Education.

-Students not meeting the conditions of the program are dropped automatically and are notified in writing.
-To seek readmission to the program a student must apply in writing to a committee consisting of the registrar, the chairman of the Teacher Education Committee, and the chairman of the Department of Education.
+Students either not admitted or dropped from the program have the right to appeal in writing to a committee consisting of the chairman of the Teacher Education Committee, the director of teacher education, and the chairman of the